 - In the bowl of your electric mixer, or a large bowl, combine 2 cups flour, yeast, sugar, salt, and baking soda, whisk to combine.

-- Add margarine, milk, and water and beat on high for about 4-5 minutes.
+Add butter, milk, and water and beat on high for about 4-5 minutes.

-- Gradually add remaining 3 cups of flour, and bit until mixture has thickened slightly.
-Mixture will still be sticking.
+Gradually add remaining 3 cups of flour, and bit until mixture has thickened slightly.
+Mixture will still be sticky.

 - Prepare to bread loaf pans by spraying with non-stick cooking spray and sprinkling with cornmeal.